 Yes, this is a controversial one!

-Despite the controversy, a group of doctors lead by Guibas published a review in 2013 reporting on the disparity in eczema research published in dermatology compared with immunology (allergy) journals .
-He found that there were 10 times the number of research papers on the relationship between eczema and food in the immunology journals than the dermatology journals.
+Despite the controversy, a group of doctors (allergists and dermatologists) lead by Guibas published a review in 2013 reporting on the disparity in eczema research published in dermatology compared with immunology (allergy) journals .
+They reported that there were 10 times the number of research papers on the relationship between eczema and food in the immunology (allergy) journals than the dermatology (skin) journals.

-Research in immunology journals reported improvement in skin with the removal of certain foods.
-Dermatology case studies, opinions and few research papers tended to discourage the removal of foods from the diet as an approach to managing eczema.
+Research papers in immunology journals tended to report improvement in skin with the removal of certain foods.
+On the other hand, research in the dermatology journals were of lesser quality evidence – being case studies, opinions and only a small percentage of research papers on eczema and food.
+These tended to discourage the removal of foods from the diet as an approach to managing eczema.

 While there were appropriate cautions against removing foods without professional advice due to the potential for malnutrition, many research studies have demonstrated that food can be a potential trigger for eczema.